RPI-HASS/rpi_csdt_community/README.md

 ## How-to deploy for production

-To much work.
+Too much work.
 I would suggest using mod_wsgi.
 There is a sample configuration file in the doc/ folder.

 ## How-to contribute